The Makua speak a language that is part of the Niger-Congo language family.

 * Ask the Lord to call full-time Christian workers to join the few who are already working among the Makua.

-* Ask the Holy Spirit to grant creative ideas of evangelism to the missions agency that is focusing on the Makua.
+* Ask the Holy Spirit to grant creative ideas of evangelism to missions agencies focusing on the Makua.

 * Pray for effectiveness of the Jesus film among the Makua, with many conversions resulting.

 * Pray that God will use the Makua believers to share Christ with their own people.